molendijk/QO100_LO_ADF4351_Loader/README.md

 | ------- | ------- |
 |   CE    |   3V3   |

+AOUT+ = LO Output ~2.5 dBm
+AOUT- = Unused, must be terminated in 50 Ohms.
+Failure to terminate this output, even though not used will cause a large spur and reduce P-out of AOUT+.
+MCLK = Unused, can be used to inject an external 25 MHz reference provided the 0 Ohm resistor is moved from the onboard XO to the SMA MCLK input.

 ## Load the ADF4351 registers

 A reboot of the D1-mini will execute the code and load the ADF4351